Akhlaque-Ur-Rahman/Lead-Management/FULL_PROJECT_DOCUMENTATION.md

 - **Calendar View Integration**:
   - **Unified Experience**: "Add Follow-Up" and "View Company Details" actions from the History Modal work identically within the Calendar View.
-  - **Context Awareness**: Company Details modal correctly fetches and displays data for the lead associated with the calendar event.

----

-## Setup & Installation

-### Prerequisites
 - Node.js 20.x or higher
 - npm or yarn package manager